Djibouti: Wildlife

 The country's flora and fauna live in a harsh landscape with forest accounting for less than one percent of the total area of the country.
 Wildlife is spread over three main regions, namely from the northern mountain region of the country to the volcanic plateaux in its southern and central part and culminating in the coastal region.

 Most species of wildlife are found in the northern part of the country, in the ecosystem of the Day Forest National Park.
 At an average altitude of 1500 m, the area includes the Goda massif, with a peak of 1783 m.
 It covers an area of 3.5 km2 of Juniperus procera forest, with many of the trees rising to 20 m height.
 This forest area is the main habitat of the endangered and endemic Djibouti francolin (a bird), and another recently noted vertebrate, Platyceps afarensis (a colubrine snake).
 It also contains many species of woody and herbaceous plants, including boxwood and olive trees, which account for 60% of the total identified species in the country.

 According to the country profile related to biodiversity of wildlife in Djibouti, the nation contains more than 820 species of plants, 493 species of invertebrates, 455 species of fish, 40 species of reptiles, three species of amphibians, 360 species of birds and 66 species of mammals.
 Wildlife of Djibouti is also listed as part of Horn of Africa biodiversity hotspot and the Red Sea and Gulf of Aden coral reef hotspot.
 Mammals include several species of antelope, such as Soemmerring's gazelle and Pelzeln's gazelle.
 As a result of the hunting ban imposed since early 1970 these species are well conserved now.
 Other characteristic mammals are Grevy's zebra, hamadryas baboon and Hunter's antelope.
 The warthog, a vulnerable species, is also found in the Day National park.
-The coastal waters have dugongs and Abyssinian genet; the latter needs confirmation by further studies.
-Green turtles and hawksbill turtles are in the coastal waters where nestling also takes place.
+The coastal waters have dugongs, Green turtles, and hawksbill turtles.
 The Northeast African cheetah Acinonyx jubatus soemmeringii is thought to be extinct in Djibouti.